-Today was a beautiful walk and although there were some hills the scenery made it all tolerable.
+Today was a beautiful walk and although there some hills, the scenery made it all tolerable.
 On one hill, I spied a familiar gait.
 It was John from Washington.
 We walked the remaining section together and I told him that I didn’t think a smile left my face all day.
 The air was fresh, and each turn presented another subject for a painting.
 I could have done with less cow and sheep manure, but the cows were certainly entertaining to me.

-John and I found out we led parallel lives, he had worked for International Silver (IS) and I worked for Heritage Silversmiths who represented IS in Canada; he worked for Weyerhaeuser and I bought/sold lumber for Canfor and he worked for a west coast bank; and I work for RBC.
+John and I found out we led parallel lives, he had worked for International Silver (IS) and I worked for Heritage Silversmiths who represented IS in Canada; he worked for Weyerhaeuser and I bought/sold lumber for Canfor, and he worked for a west coast bank; and I work for RBC.
 That is the extent of work talk I had for the past 600+ km.
 Funny how work didn’t come up on this trip.
 Nobody really cares what you do for a living.
 We had lots to talk about as we walked along the trail.
 It was nice to hear how much he loved his beautiful, smart wife and family and interesting to hear about his time in combat.

-Here I am in Sarria walking the streets after a rain and who do I bump into but my Norwegian friends.
+I am in Sarria walking the streets after a rain and who do I bump into but my Norwegian friends.
 They were just finishing up dinner.
 We exchanged pleasantries and took some photos.
 I have to get their contact information.

 Vigdis, if you read this please send me email address in the comments section. 😁 I would also love a copy of one of those pictures.
 You were all so sweet and kind to me.

-Dimner was at Cafe Miguel where I met Cliff and Holly.
+Dinner was at Cafe Miguel where I met Cliff and Holly.
 They had met on a previous trip and had lost contact for 10 years.
 She found him on Facebook and are now doing the Camino together.
 He is from Sydney, Australia and she is from B.C.
 The Camino is full of these stories.